ShaharTur/Google-App-Store-Analysis-project/README.md

 We used kaggle as our data source.

 ## Team
-This project was developed by Group 30:
+This project was done by:
+- Shahar Turgeman
 - Rotem Liani
 - Ron Steinmetz
-- Shahar Turgeman
 - Adir Sheri

 ## Repository